Brux Night Guard Cleaning Instructions

 If you're really stuck and out of all of these options, a mild dish cleaning liquid and water can be used, although it might not taste as good and should be rinsed well.

-Proper care and cleaning will extend the life of your mouth guard and prevent the formation of bacteria, mold, and a foul smell.
+Whether your'e using a mouth guard for TMJ, bruxism, or even a sports guard, proper care and cleaning will extend the life of it and prevent the formation of bacteria, mold, and a foul smell.

 Once or twice a month, clean your mouth guard case with hydrogen peroxide or mild dish soap to keep it free of bacteria or mold too.